cobalthq/cobalt-product-public-docs/content/en/APIUseCases/get-findings.md

 For a list of error codes, see the [Errors](https://docs.cobalt.io/v2/#errors) section of our API reference.

-## Step 4: Export Findings to a Spreadsheet
+## Step 4: Import Findings to Google Sheets

-Now that you have findings data in JSON format, you can export it to the spreadsheet software of your choice.
+Now that you have findings data in JSON format, you can import it to the spreadsheet software of your choice.

-As an example, let's export findings to Google Sheets.
+As an example, let's import findings to Google Sheets.

 1. In Google Sheets, select **Extensions** > **Apps Script**.
 1. Use the [Class UrlFetchApp](https://developers.google.com/apps-script/reference/url-fetch/url-fetch-app) service to import raw findings data.
 Refer to the [Class SpreadsheetApp](https://developers.google.com/apps-script/reference/spreadsheet/spreadsheet-app) reference for details.<br>